The 2019 Honda Insight : Back with a Brand New Edition

-The 2019 Honda Insight brings the trusted quality you've known in hybrid that you can really see yourself in today.
+The 2019 Honda Insight brings the trusted quality you've known from Honda in hybrid that you can easily see yourself in today.
 For those that have been wondering if hybrid life could be for them, the Honda Insight is the ideal vehicle to transition with.
 You won't need to prep yourself for a learning curve here.
 In fact, you'll probably have to keep reminding yourself you are driving a hybrid because it just feels that intuitive.

 There is a good deal that makes you feel good when choosing to drive a hybrid, most certainly the amount you are saving in traditional fuel economy.
 Most of us want to make choices that make us feel good and have a positive impact for the world at large.
 If we're honest, we also don't want to compromise our comfort either.
 After spending a few days driving the 2019 Honda Insight around Minneapolis, Minnesota I'm happy to report this is one choice where you won't have to choose one over the other.
 It's possible you really can have it all.